A Salter-Harris fracture is an injury to the growth plate area of a child’s bone.

 During the recovery period, the doctor may order follow-up X-rays to check on healing, bone alignment, and new bone growth.
 For more serious fractures, they may want regular follow-up visits for a year or until the child’s bone is fully grown.

 It may take time before your child can move the injured area normally or resume sports.
-It’s recommended that children with fractures involving a joint wait before participating in contact sports again.
+It’s recommended that children with fractures involving a joint wait

 With proper treatment, most Salter-Harris fractures heal without problems.
-More severe fractures can have complications, when the leg bone near the ankle or thigh bone near the knee are involved.
+More severe fractures can have complications,

 Sometimes bone growth at the injury site may create a bony ridge that needs surgical removal.
 Or, lack of growth can stunt the injured bone.
 In this case, the injured limb may be deformed or have a different length from its opposite.
 Lasting problems are most common with injuries to the knee.